Graham-72/beautytipsX/README.txt

   You can setup custom styles and custom tooltips using the beautytips_manage module.
   **TODO: The Rest**

-  All styles are added into javascript settings in Drupal.settings.beautytipStyles in case you want to use the setup styles, but want to add you tooltips through javascript.
+  All styles are added into javascript settings in Backdrop.settings.beautytipStyles in case you want to use the setup styles, but want to add you tooltips through javascript.
   **TODO: The Rest**